 During 2018-2021, she participates in the Nordic Nordic Centre Excellence Quality in Nordic Teaching (QUINT) where questions about quality in teaching in nordic classrooms is in focus.
 Read more at: https://www.nordforsk.org/no/programmer-og-prosjekter/prosjekter/nordic-centre-of-excellence-quality-in-nordic-teaching-quint.

 Christina Olin-Scheller has broad and extensive experience of teaching different courses at various levels in schools as well as in higher education.
 Presently, she teaches third-cyle courses and supervises doctoral and licentiate students.

 Christina Olin-Scheller collaborates with a number of actors in the field of education.
 She is a member of the Teacher Union’s research council, of the board of the Association of Teachers of Swedish and a columnist in the journal Alfa.
-Below, her assignments carried out in 2015 are listed.
+Below, some examples of her assignments carried out the last years are listed.

 Challenges for literary instruction and challenging literary instruction.
 Plenary talk at in-service-training for teachers within Läslyftet, Jönköping and Stockholm, 2018.